 Answer: (4) Plants

-Candidates willing to know more about the examination, study material and other related preparation tips or exam details, candidates can turn to BYJU’S for assistance.
+Candidates willing to know more about the examination, study material and other related preparation tips or exam details, can turn to BYJU’S for assistance.

 For the assistance of candidates, given below are links which may help you ace the Government examinations.